 Current design issues and direction

-Synchronization techniques for
+Synchronization techniques for possible future implementation.

 Various lock-free patents and patent applications,